TarGF: Learning Target Gradient Field to Rearrange Objects without Explicit Goal Specification: Method

 \subsection{Learning Policy with the Target Gradient Field}

-We further propose a framework based on the model-free reinforcement learning (RL) algorithm to accomplish the rearrangement tasks in the model-free scenario, where the agent needs to adapt the dynamics via interacting with the environment.
+The model-based approach to `correct' the target gradient assumes the objects are of circular shape.
+This limits the scope of this method when objects are of non-circular shape~(\eg, furniture).
+To this end, we propose a \textit{model-free approach} based on reinforcement learning (RL) for object rearrangement, where the agent needs to adapt the dynamics via online interactions.

-To tackle the inaccessibility problem mentioned in Sec.~\ref{sec:problem statement}, we first derive an equivalent $J^*(\pi)$ of the original objective in Eq.~\ref{eq:arrangement objective} and further obtain a surrogate objective $\hat{J}(\pi)$ to approximate this equivalent:
+To tackle the inaccessibility problem mentioned in Sec.~\ref{sec:problem statement}, we first derive an equivalent $J^*(\pi)$ of the original objective in Eq.~\ref{eq:arrangement objective} by subtracting a constant from the original objective:

-Further, we derive a surrogate objective $\hat{J}(\pi)$ to approximate the equivalent objective $J^*(\pi)$.
-We notice that in most physical simulated tasks, the distance between two adjacent states $||\s_{t}-\s_{t-1}||_2$ is quite small, which inspires us to approximate the delta log-likelihood using the Taylor expansion:
+Further, we derive a surrogate objective $\hat{J}(\pi)$ to approximate the $J^*(\pi)$.
+We notice that in most physical simulated tasks, the distance between two adjacent states $||\s_{t}-\s_{t-1}||_2$ is quite small, which inspires us to approximate the log-likelihood-change of the adjacent states using the Taylor expansion:

 In this way, we can optimise the surrogate objective $\hat{J}(\pi)$ by assigning $\sum\limits_{1\leq k \leq t}\langle \tarS(\s_t), \s_{k}-\s_{k-1} \rangle$ as the immediate reward.
 In practice, we simply assign the last term of the cumulative summation as the immediate reward $ r_t = \langle \tarS(\s_t), \s_{t}-\s_{t-1} \rangle$, and this version is shown to be the most effective.